aicertdecastro/MediCare-Where-Every-Dose-Matter/README.md

 ##  ‧₊˚ ┊ Acknowledgment
-We sincerely express our gratitude to our instructor for the guidance and support provided throughout the completion of this project.
-We also extend our appreciation to our classmates and peers for their cooperation and encouragement during the development process
+We sincerely express our gratitude to our instructors at CICS – Batangas State University, Alangilan Campus, for their continuous guidance and support throughout the development of this project.
+We also extend our appreciation to our classmates and peers for their cooperation, encouragement, and valuable insights.

+## Special Thanks To:
+- Java’s threading and date-time API
+- Object-Oriented Programming principles
+- Healthcare communities promoting medication adherence

 ---